v8/v8.dev/src/blog/v8-release-67.md

 ## JavaScript language features

 V8 v6.7 ships with BigInt support enabled by default.
 BigInts are a new numeric primitive in JavaScript that can represent integers with arbitrary precision.
-Read [the Web Fundamentals article on BigInt](https://developers.google.com/web/updates/2018/05/bigint) for more info on how BigInts can be used in JavaScript, and check out [our write-up with more details about the V8 implementation](/blog/bigint).
+Read [our BigInt feature explainer](/features/bigint) for more info on how BigInts can be used in JavaScript, and check out [our write-up with more details about the V8 implementation](/blog/bigint).

 ## Untrusted code mitigations